UPDATED on January 29, 2021

 So you don’t need to hand over thousands of dollars a year to Comcast, Spectrum, Dish Network or DIRECTV.
 Instead, you can live stream NFL Network on a Roku, Amazon Firestick or even an Apple TV.

-My top pick for watching NFL Network without cable this year is with fuboTV.
+My runner-up pick for watching NFL Network without cable this year is with fuboTV.

 The entry-level fubo plan has 130+ channels, including some key channels for NFL coverage such as ESPN, local FOX, CBS and NBC stations.
 There are 30 hours of Cloud DVR, and subscribers can activate up to 40 TV everywhere apps on their Roku or supported streaming device.